 Lacoste’s ethical initiatives extend beyond manufacturing.
 The brand has partnered with the International Union for Conservation of Nature (IUCN) to support conservation efforts for endangered species.

-While commendable, these corporate social responsibility efforts also contribute to the overall costs of running the business, which in turn influences product pricing.
+While commendable, these corporate social responsibility efforts also contribute to the overall costs of running the business, influencing product pricing.

 So, Is Lacoste’s High Price Really Justified?